 What we are more concerned about is the durability of the plastic locking mechanisms.
 We needed to tighten them for the telescoping sections to stay secure, and it's possible that tightening these too much could cause them to snap.
 This is the same issue that we noticed in the Hiker Hunger Carbon Fiber and Foxelli HOG1 poles since they share nearly identical locking mechanisms.
 The benefit of the Ultra Strong is that we trust the aluminum poles more than the carbon fiber of a discount brand.

 The one category where these poles stood out was the versatility rating, where we awarded them an 8/10.
 They shine as a pole that does it all (although you probably wouldn't want to use them for trail running).
 They come with mud baskets and are compatible with Montem snow baskets as well (sold separately).
 They come with a pair of basic rubber tips, and Montem sells several different styles if you want more.
 The adjustability and secondary foam grip make them excellent for climbing on steep terrain.
 Our testers found this particularly useful on mountaineering ventures.

 If you want a pole that you can use in just about any situation, the Ultra Strong is a great choice.
 It was only beat out by the Black Diamond Alpine Carbon Cork, although that price tag adds over $100.

-As the winner of our Best Buy award, we found great value in these poles.
-We wouldn't recommend them if you plan on using them on a daily basis for a long time, but for an entry-level pole or occasional use, these are a perfect choice.
+We found great value in these poles.
+We wouldn't recommend them if you plan on using them daily for a long time, but for an entry-level pole or occasional use, these are a perfect choice.
 For a more durable pole at a slightly higher price point, consider the Black Diamond Trail Back.
-This was our winner best value pole last year, but at only $50, the Montem Ultra Strong was our pick this year for unbeatable value.